 • Stable, inclusive, welcoming corps of faculty colleagues

-Send letter of inquiry and resume to firstname.lastname@example.org to the attention of Elizabeth Swift, Head of School.
-Open until filled.
+E-mail letter of inquiry and resume to firstname.lastname@example.org attention Elizabeth Swift, Head of School.

 About Holy Names Academy

 Holy Names Academy, founded in 1880 by the Sisters of the Holy Names of Jesus and Mary, is an independent Catholic school for young women in grades 9–12, with an enrollment of 695.
 For 138 years, the passionate, inspiring teachers and staff of Holy Names Academy have successfully prepared young women of diverse ethnic, economic, and religious backgrounds for lives of leadership and loving service.

 • The school has three times been named one of “Washington’s Best Workplaces” by the Puget Sound Business Journal and won 1st place among nonprofit companies in “Washington’s 100 Best Companies To Work For” by Seattle Business magazine.